 The increased levels of hormones, especially estrogen, cause a pregnant woman to feel thirsty, but this is for a good reason.
 Your body needs fluids in order to create amniotic fluid.
 Also, your kidneys are working overtime to get rid of the waste that the baby is producing, and they need water for that.
-Finally, your blood circulation increases dramatically when you are pregnant — to 40 percent — according to AskDrSears.com.
+Finally, your blood circulation increases dramatically when you are pregnant — up to 40 percent — according to AskDrSears.com.
 This increase in blood volume requires an increase in liquid consumption.

 Drinking lots of water is the healthiest way to quench your thirst during pregnancy.
 It is also the best way to stay hydrated.
 Carry water around with you wherever you go.
 Avoid salty foods and caffeine, which can increase your thirst.
 Other drinks that are good for your baby include milk, which provides both your body and your baby’s body with calcium, and vegetable or fruit juices.